 - Crates, packing materials, wooden boxes and other highly combustible materials may not be stored in the CCNF.
-Items such as brochures, literature, giveaways, etc., within the booths are limited to a one-day supply.
-Consideration will be given for the storage of crates outside of the facility.
+Items such as brochures, literature, giveaways, etc., within the booths are limited to a one-day supply

 - All outside displays that are under cover of the building roof or extension of the roof or porch area shall be governed by the same rules of an inside display.

 - No exit door shall be locked, bolted or otherwise fastened or obstructed at any time the CCNF is open to the public.
 Moreover, it shall be unlawful to obstruct, or reduce passageway or other means of egress.
 Additionally, all required exits should be so located as to be discernible and accessible with unobstructed access thereto.

 - All sawdust and shavings shall be thoroughly treated with an approved flame-retardant product, stored and maintained in a manner approved by the Fire Marshal.
 Hay and straw are not allowed in the CCNF.

 - Automobiles, trucks, tractors, machinery and other motor vehicles utilizing flammable fuels, which are placed on display inside the CCNF shall have no more than 1/4 tank or five (5) gallons of fuel in the tank; all fuel tanks shall be locked or effectively sealed and at least one battery cable shall be disconnected from the ignition system.
 Ignition keys for vehicles on display shall be kept by a responsible person at the display location for removal of such vehicles from the building in event of emergency.
 Carpeting or visqueen must be placed underneath the vehicle for any possible leakage.